Warner-Bell/free-gen-ai-bootcamp-2025/sentence-constructor-ja/meta-ai/prompt.md

 ## Agent Flow

-The following agent has the following states:
+The app agent must have the following states:
 - Setup
 - Attempt
 - Clues